Landau levels in curved space realized in strained graphene: Derivation of effective tight-binding Hamiltonian

 and integrate by parts.
 We discard all terms that have more than one derivative acting on fermion fields, since these cannot be brought into the form of the Dirac Hamiltonian.
-We also discard terms that have more than one derivative acting on the hopping $t_n(\x)$.
+We also discard terms that have more than one derivative acting on the hopping $t_n(\x)$ and terms with higher order in $\overleftrightarrow{\partial}$.
 There terms are all higher-order in the momentum and will be relevant far from the Dirac points, ie once we get to high Landau levels.
-We note that there has been some controversy in the literature about whether to expand the Hamiltonian about the unshifted Dirac point $\mK$ (as we do here) or about a shifted Dirac point, defined as the point in $k$-space where the Hamiltonian vanishes.
-However, following through the expansion around the shifted $\mK$ point in the above formalism, one encounters divergences when attempting to Fourier transform back to real space, showing that this expansion is inconsistent.